 Low Back Pain

-Physiotherapy for Low Back Pain
+Physiotherapy for Lower Back Pain Relief

 Physiotherapists are considered the experts on low back pain.
 By completing a robust assessment, they can often pinpoint the cause and start treatment quickly as a result.
 Physios are also trained to spot any serious conditions that may present as low back pain.
 This is especially relevant as they know when it is appropriate to refer on to the GP or another specialist.

-Physiotherapary is available on the NHS but often requires a referral from your GP.
+Physiotherapy is available on the NHS but often requires a referral from your GP.
 Furthermore, waiting lists can be several weeks long and treatment options are limited due to resource constraints.
 Private physiotherapy services can be accessed quickly and, if self funding, without the need for a referral.
 Many private providers will also accept private health insurance but a referral may be required.

 Types of lower back pain